vgkits/corequest/README.md

 micropython -m vgkits.console.webConsole
 ```

-# Complex Example
+# Game Example

-A more complex example is shown below, which implements a [playable 'I Spy' guessing game](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/ispy.py).
+A more complex game is shown below, which implements a [playable 'I Spy' guessing game](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/ispy.py).
 You can play this game and others via the web at http://play.vgkits.org

 ```py